immunIT/owfmodules.mci.detect/README.md

 # owfmodules.mci.detect

-Detect MCI interface and print the status, type, version and capacity in KB.
+Detect Memory Card through MCI interface and display the status, type, version and capacity in KB.